KWATER2352/AnimalApps/README.md

 - [x] Layout uses one (1) or more ImageView
 - [x] Layout uses three (3) or more TextViews

-The following STRETCH features are implemented:

-- [ ] Create a custom-shape Button using Shape Drawables
-- [ ] Customize the text fonts by creating new Font Resources
-- [ ] Add Tooltips to your Views to help users understand how to navigate the UI
-- [ ] Create a second layout, this time for an original, personal app idea

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!

 ## Chosen Screenshot

 I have chosen to duplicate the following layout from the Duolingo app: